gandlaarunDev/Doc-App/README.md

 # Doc-App
 This is a Web Application that is used to maintain and process the information regarding the clinical treatments.
->Presently the UI Layout for mobile is done and tablet needs ot be done. where as for the laptop and higher screens the layout needs to be rearranged.
+>Presently the UI Layout for mobile is done and the tablet needs to be done. whereas for the laptop and higher screens, the layout needs to be rearranged.
 ---
 ### Using Resources
 | Name of the Resource | Using/Planned |